Michele Tafoya's new challenge: A sideline reporter with no sideline access

 SNF crew members will be far more isolated than in typical years, Tafoya said, which will make verbal communication even more important.
 Executive producer Fred Gaudelli said the crews working on graphics and editing will be back at NBC Sports headquarters in Stamford, Conn., instead of on location at games.

-Tafoya’s live reports at halftime and postgame will vary.
+Tafoya's live halftime and postgame reports will vary.
 At some stadiums, she said, she might conduct interviews over the phone with coaches.
 In other places, a coach might meet her in the stands for a socially distanced interview.

-Some stadiums — like Kansas City’s Arrowhead Stadium for Thursday’s opener, which will be at 25% capacity — allow limited spectators while others — like the L.A.
-Rams’ new SoFi Stadium on Sunday — will be without fans.
-For stadiums without any ambient sound, Gaudelli said NFL Films was able to create authentic noise specific to those stadiums, which fans watching at home will hear.
+Some stadiums — such as Kansas City's Arrowhead Stadium for Thursday's opener, which was at 25% capacity — allow limited spectators while others — such as the L.A.
+Rams' new SoFi Stadium on Sunday — will be without fans.
+For stadiums without any ambient sound, Gaudelli said, NFL Films was able to create authentic noise specific to those stadiums, which fans watching at home will hear.

 "I feel like we have a solid plan going into the season," Gaudelli said, "but we know full well we will be adapting and adjusting as the season goes on."